-Like most businesses, healthcare and specialty care practices are always looking to increase the number of patients.
-Growing the number of referrals a practice sees each week can be done by developing a human connection between staff and referring physicians.
-By providing the best patient experience as well as utilizing the right tools for scouting PCPs and managing referrals, healthcare practices should be able to grow and thrive.
+Like most businesses, healthcare and specialty care practices are always looking to increase patient referrals.
+Growing your number of patients can be achieved by improving relationships with staff and referring physicians.
+By providing the best patient experience and utilizing the right tools for scouting PCPs and managing referrals, specialty practices should be able to grow and thrive.

 Here are 12 ways a healthcare practice or a specialty care provider can grow their practice and increase the number of referrals seen each week.